top of page

 • 1 min read

 The pleasure I experience savoring asparagus’s special flavor while serving them on plates here in mid-May lifts my spirits considerably.
-Lightly steamed in water, or sauteed in oil, or pureed for a tarragon-flavored creamy soup, all approaches are in my plans these next several weeks until the harvest comes to an end in late June.
+Lightly steamed in water, sauteed in oil, or pureed for a tarragon-flavored creamy soup, all approaches are in my plans these next several weeks until the harvest comes to an end in late June.

 Do I need to say more?